Global magnetohydrodynamic simulations of the inner regions of protoplanetary discs. I. Zero-net flux regime: Model and Numerical Methods

-The inner protoplanetary disc model introduced in this section is characterised by the following key features: (i) it is magnetised with an MRI dead--active zone interface at a static cylindrical radius which is modelled by prescribed profiles of Ohmic diffusion and ambipolar diffusion; (ii) it is cool and embedded in a hot, low-density corona; (iii) it is dynamically isolated from the star such that it only feels the central gravitational potential; (iv) it neglects both self-gravity and explicit viscosity; and (v) it is dust free.
+Our model of the inner disc regions is characterised by the following features: (i) it is magnetised with a dead--active zone interface at a fixed cylindrical radius, modelled using prescribed profiles of Ohmic diffusion and ambipolar diffusion; (ii) it is cool and embedded in a hot, low-density corona; (iii) apart from the central gravitational potential, the disc is dynamically isolated from the star; (iv) it neglects both self-gravity and explicit viscosity; and (v) it is dust-free.